Try to extend agent mode in VS Code!

 /setupTests Get help setting up a testing framework for your code.
 Get recommendation for a relevant testing framework, steps to set up and configure it, and suggestions for VS Code testing extensions.

-Test coverage Generate tests for functions and methods that are not yet covered by tests.
+Test coverage (Experimental) Generate tests for functions and methods that are not yet covered by tests.
 Get more information.

 Tips